ryan-willis/loan-wolf/README.md

 ### Environment Variables

-If any of the `_SECRET` environment variables are not specified, randomly generated values will be generated and placed in the `/data/loan-wolf` directory when the container is first run.
+If any of the `_SECRET` environment variables are not specified, randomly generated values will be placed in the `/data/loan-wolf` directory when the container is first run.
 (If you're running the built application locally, these files will be places the operating system's temporary directory.)

 - `SESSION_SECRET`
   - A secure string for signing session cookies.